abinit/abipy_book/abipy_book/elastic/lesson_elastic.md

 Now let's try something a bit more complicated.
 Assume we want to plot the convergence of the individual elements of the tensor as as function of `nkpt`.
-In this case, we have to work a bit more to create a Dataframe with the elements in Voigt notation, add the value of `nkpt` associated to this tensor and finally concatenate the results in a single DataFrame:
+In this case, we have to work a bit more to create a Dataframe with the elements in Voigt notation, add the value of `nkpt` associated to this tensor, and finally concatenate the results in a single DataFrame:

 ```{code-cell}
 df_list = []